 Make this trip an adventure for the kids too!
 Take our advice and you’ll see that the time just flies by.

-- If possible, choose a night flight so they sleep the whole way.
+- If possible, choose a night flight so that they sleep the whole way;

-- Be among the first to board the aircraft so it’ll be easier to get settled in.
+- Be among the first to board so that you can get settled in;

-- Make sure to bring their favorite toys.
+- Make sure you take their favourite toys;

 - Find out more about flying with children here.